Trump takes more swipes at Canada after arrival in Singapore

 Trudeau said he had reiterated to Trump, who left the G-7 meeting before it ended, that tariffs would harm industries and workers on both sides of the U.S.-Canada border.
 Trudeau told reporters that imposing retaliatory measures “is not something I relish doing” but that he wouldn’t hesitate to do so because “I will always protect Canadian workers and Canadian interests.”

 The Americans’ criticism of Trudeau left a former Canadian prime minister, Stephen Harper, stumped.
 “I don’t understand the obsession with trade relations with Canada,” he said on Fox’s “Sunday Morning Futures,” given that Canada is the biggest single buyer of American goods and services in the world.
 From promoting democracy and to fighting terrorism, “we’re on the same page.
-We’re the closest partners in the world and you don’t want to see a dispute over one particular issue poison everything.”
+We’re the closest partners in the world, and you don’t want to see a dispute over one particular issue poison everything.”

-Trudeau had said Canadians “are polite, we’re reasonable, but also we will not be pushed around.”
-He described all seven leaders coming together to sign the joint declaration despite having “some strong, firm conversations on trade, and specifically on American tariffs.”

-In the air by then, Trump tweeted: “Based on Justin’s false statements at his news conference, and the fact that Canada is charging massive Tariffs to our U.S. farmers, workers and companies, I have instructed our U.S. Reps not to endorse the Communique as we look at Tariffs on automobiles flooding the U.S. Market!”

-He followed up by tweeting: “PM Justin Trudeau of Canada acted so meek and mild during our @G7 meetings only to give a news conference after I left saying that, “US Tariffs were kind of insulting” and he “will not be pushed around.”
-Very dishonest & weak.
-Our Tariffs are in response to his of 270% on dairy!”

 Lucey reported from Singapore and Gillies from Quebec City.
+Associated Press writer Josh Lederman in Singapore contributed to this report.